 Your doctor legally can only charge up to 15% more then the amount Medicare has approved.
 Without a supplement plan that covers excess charges, your responsible for those additional charges as well as any applicable copayments and deductibles.

 Plan G includes all the optional benefits available within the 10 letter plans, except for one.
+Plan G does not cover your Medicare Part B deductible.
 That’s where our final top letter plan steps in.

 2018 Medicare Supplement Plan F